More than 2 million employees in the United States missed work due to illness in mid-April this year. This is the highest number on record.

 The study authors suggest that this may be because immigrant workers are more likely to be involved in essential work at high risk of exposure to SARS-CoV-2 and less likely to be in roles that allow them to work from home.

-They also found a higher increase in absences among workers without a college education and those aged 55 and above, which is consistent with the higher COVID-19 risk for older adults.
+They also found a higher increase in absences among workers without a college education and those aged 55 and above, which is consistent with the higher COVID-19 risk for

 In light of these findings, the study authors suggest that immigrant workers and other vulnerable workers need better protection.